frankframework/frankframework/Docker.md

 Environment variables can be used to set parameters.
 Environment variables have the highest precedence and override parameters set in .property files supplied by Tomcat, resources and configurations.

-As `org.apache.tomcat.util.digester.PROPERTY_SOURCE=org.apache.tomcat.util.digester.EnvironmentPropertySource` is set in our images, environment variables can also be used to replace parameters in Tomcat configuration files such as server.xml and context.xml.
+Environment variables can be used to replace parameters in Tomcat configuration files such as server.xml and context.xml.

+Do not use environment variables for secrets!

 Health and readiness
 ====================